Certificate of Appreciation

 to be strong, prepared and save ourselves, our loved ones, the world

-In August, 2010, Saigh went on a secret meeting with Sarah Connor who was undercover as the actress Linda Hamilton.
+August 20-22, 2010, Saigh went on a secret meeting with Sarah Connor who was undercover as the actress Linda Hamilton.
 This is the account, previously given in the SCCS Blog

 The first of these kickass actresses I met was Kristanna Loken.
-While you all may know Terminator 3 was not may favorite movie, I did become a fan of Loken when she was in the television version of PainKiller Jane, a very different version from the comics, but with a lot of power and, yes, ass kicking.
+While you all may know Terminator 3 was not my favorite movie, I did become a fan of Loken when she was in the television version of PainKiller Jane, a very different version from the comics, but with a lot of power and, yes, ass kicking.
 Loken’s passions are evident in her work with several charities, especially involved in helping children.
 Among recent movies she has made Darfur and is currently working on Love Orchard that confronts the issues of migrant workers whose families are often torn apart by current laws.
 Fans can become involved in this movie through the Kickstart link on Kristanna’s website as well as find information on her charities and other activities.
 Kristanna obviously doesn’t just play strong women in movies and TV, she lives it.

 While we then waiting in line to meet Linda Hamilton, she went on break.
 Others in the line were gracious enough to let me slip out to meet Bess Motta, who was Ginger, Sarah’s roommate, in The Terminator.
 She was also one of the 20-Minute Fitness instructors in the 1980s, and is still a fitness instructor today.
 That she’s keeping up that part of her career is quite obvious, as she’s probably as fit or fitter than she ever was.
 She was a delightful person and seemed to be having a great time at the con herself.